-‘Royal Rumble’ 2017: What Fans Know So Far
+Royal Rumble 2017: What We Know So Far

-With just a few weeks to go before the much-anticipated Royal Rumble 2017, this writer decided to take a look at what fans know so far about the event that’s coming up on January 29 at the Alamodome in San Antonio, Texas.
+With just a few weeks to go before the much-anticipated Royal Rumble 2017, we decided to take a look at what we know, so far, about the event that’s coming up on January 29 at the Alamodome in San Antonio, Texas.

 .@JohnCena kicks off #SDLive to set the record straight: He's NOT done, and wants the @WWE Champion at the #RoyalRumble! pic.twitter.com/JpNB4hNvmm